 Have you ever made a sensory bin for your kids?
-These can be super simple or as elaborate as you like, but I can pretty much guarantee your toddlers and school age kids will have a blast searching through for treasures and squeezes the different objects in their hands.
+These can be super simple or as elaborate as you like, but I can pretty much guarantee your toddlers and school-age kids will have a blast searching through for treasures and squeezing the different objects in their hands.

 This watery sensory bin was made from fall treasures found on a nature walk!
 We love taking walks through the woods when the leaves are turning and kids love it too.
 It’s a magical time of year, perfect for gathering up little pieces of nature like sticks, leaves, and acorns. (via B-Inspired Mama)

 I love the addition of pinecones in this bin and before you put it together, you can get your kids to paint them up with fall colors.
 This bin also has some shinning table scatter tossed in and some measuring spoons for scooping. (via Sow Sprout Play)

 Mmm, cinnamon is the perfect autumn scent, so why not make an apple cinnamon sensory bin?
 You can follow up your playtime with a little baking time!
 I’m seriously craving some apple pie now! (via Fantastic Fun And Learning)

 Sunflower seeds make for a wonderful texture in this sensory bin — or table as it’s set up here!
 I can just hear how wonderful it would sound to hear kids pouring and scooping in these seeds and another autumn accouterment! (via Frogs Snails & Puppy Dog Tails)

 I love the idea of adding in some awesome homemade playdough for an extra element in your sensory bin!
 The dough they used is even friendly for gluten-sensitive families, so you’re good to go!
 I know my daughter would have a blast pressing different autumn items into the dough to see the patterns they’d leave behind. (via Wildflower Ramblings)